-U. T. System Administration contracted with NextJob to provide outplacement services to employees of the System who implemented a reduction in force as a result of the budget cuts implemented by the State.
-U. T. System Administration incurred expenses of \$211,670 for 462 terminated employees of the System as of August 31, 2018, and \$132,875 for 376 terminated employees of the System as of August 31, 2017.
+U. T. System Administration contracted with NextJob to provide outplacement services to employees of the System who implemented a reduction in force.
+U. T. System Administration incurred expenses of \$112,750 for 553 terminated employees of the System as of August 31, 2019 and \$211,670 for 462 terminated employees of the System as of August 31, 2018.
 While U. T. System Administration contracted with NextJob, the U. T. institutions may incur travel expenses for NextJob if they request NextJob to come to their campus or if the institution requests services that fall outside of the standard service in the contract.